device42/device42-docs/docs/apps/business-services/index.md

 ---
-title: "Business Applications"
+title: "Business Services"
 ---

+import ThemedImage from '@theme/ThemedImage';
+import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info
 Business Applications are now named **Business Services**.
 Also, Affinity Groups have been renamed to **Application Groups**.
 See [**Calculation Rules**](/apps/application-groups/calculation-rules) (previously AppFocus Filters) for details on the new ADM flow.
 :::

-## Using Business Services
+## Overview

 Device42 Business Services offers a powerful way to build custom maps of business critical functions.
 Besides looking different than [Application Groups](/apps/application-groups/), Business Applications are also different because they are not automatically built out based solely on discovered connections and devices.
 Business Services can be totally designed and customized by you, and can _include any and all of the resources that you identify as critical to your business!_